I have been working on an article for a magazine about Nature vs Nurture.

 Re create what is, yet in a different way.

-A few times in your life you may need to cut out and salvage what you have going for your life and make a humongous change in your life ....
+Sometimes it is best to cut out and salvaging of what you have going for your life and make a humongous change in your life ....

 a move to an entirely new place, a career shift, marriage, divorce.